Does coffee actually help you focus, or is that just a myth? We look at the evidence.

 So, besides the buzz, what are the benefits?

-Caffeine can help to improve alertness and enhance short-term capabilities so that you can easily learn and absorb new information.
+Caffeine improves alertness and enhances short-term capabilities so that you can easily learn and absorb new information.
 This can be helpful during a long study session, allowing you to retain more detail over a short period of time.

-In fact, studies show that drinking a cup of coffee before you hit the books can help you absorb information for more than 24 hours.
+In fact, a Johns Hopkins study suggests that drinking a cup of coffee before you hit the books can help you remember information for more than 24 hours.

 When you’re studying at home, you’re often surrounded by distractions that can make it difficult to check things off your to-do list.
-Coffee can work to centre our focus and improve alertness when combing through academic journals or listening to lectures.
+Coffee is a central nervous system stimulant that can centre your focus and improve your concentration when combing through academic journals or listening to lectures.

 Coffee works differently for different students